renexdev/arduinopyserialcommV1/README.md

 arduino-python Basic communication
 ======================================

 Get with python 10 bit analog reads from  Arduino.
-S Thanks for start the project.
+Thanks for start the project.